Combining Meat and Dairy the question of Kosher

 Instead of: Lo T'vashel G'dee Ba'Chalev Emo, it would read Lo T'vashel G'dee Ba'Chaylev Emo: "you shall not boil a kid in its mother's fat."
 Now that's interesting.
 Why?
 Well, let's look at another verse that might help us, Leviticus chapter 22:26-28:

 Adonai spoke to Moses, saying: When an ox or a sheep or a goat is born, it shall stay seven days with its mother, and from the eighth day on it shall be acceptable as an offering by fire to Adonai.
-However, no animal from the herd or from the flock shall be slaughtered on the same day with its young.
+However, no animal from the herd or from the flock shall be slaughtered on the same day as its young.

 What's the connection to that verse?
 The connection is that if you boil your animal in its mother's fat, you are violating another commandment restricting you from eating the fat of animals in Leviticus.
-And if that isn't good enough, here is another reason why you shouldn't boil a kid in its mother's fat: it means you have also slaughtered the mother, and you don't want to slaughter your animal on the same day as its young, because if that is the case, you have destroyed the animal which can create more young.
+And if that isn't good enough, here is another reason why you shouldn't boil a kid in its mother's fat: it means you have also slaughtered the mother, and you don't want to slaughter your animal on the same day as its young, because if that is the case, you have destroyed the animal, which can create more young.
 In other words, if you boil a kid in its mother's fat, you run out of food.
 You have destroyed both sources of food.
 If you keep the mother alive, you get more calves, and thus more food, so don't cook them together!
-Now doesn't that make more sense than boiling a kid in its mother's milk?
+No,w doesn't that make more sense than boiling a kid in its mother's milk?

 If you've ever played the game Jenga, this is what it looks like to take a brick from the bottom and watch the whole tower fall.
 All of the writings of the rabbis were based upon a choice made by a human being, deciding what the vowels would be.
 If you change that one vowel, that one word, the brick is pulled and the tower falls.